tektutor/openshift-dec-2021/Day1/README.md

 sudo systemctl start docker
 sudo systemctl status docker
 ```
+Type letter q to come out of status command.

 We need to add the rps user into the docker user group in order to gain access to Docker commands
 ```